 In recent years I’ve been gravitating more toward looser, oversized fits (especially with long jackets!), but there can be a fine line between oversized chic vs. looking like you’re a kid trying on mom’s clothes.
 I usually recommend getting alterations for items to fit properly, but sometimes you may need to just quickly and temporarily adjust the fit on something that’s too big.
-You can see these tips done step-by-step in my Instagram Reel.
+You can see these tips done step-by-step in my Instagram Reel below.

 I have this trench coat in my closet that I debated over for a few months and eventually missed the return deadline.
 I bought it after trying on a friend’s, and it’s definitely too big and long for me BUT I loved how lightweight and crisp yet floaty the fabric is (hard to describe).
 I contemplated hemming the length and sleeves but have yet to commit to any alterations, so here are some guidelines I’d follow for styling it as-is!